hannesm/jackline/README.md

 If you have an older OCaml compiler, run `opam switch 4.07.1` and follow instructions.

 Run the following commands:
-- `opam repo add jackline-opam https://github.com/hannesm/jackline-opam.git`
+- `opam repo add xmpp-opam git+https://github.com/hannesm/xmpp-opam.git
 - `opam update`
 - `opam install jackline`

-You can enable signature verification (using [conex](https://github.com/hannesm/conex)) for that repository by following the steps in [the README](https://github.com/hannesm/jackline-opam).

 Now you should have a `~/.opam/system/bin/jackline` (or `~/.opam/4.07.1/bin/jackline`), which should be in your `PATH` (if you